-Proth numbers are positive integers of the form N = k⋅2n + 1, where k is an odd positive integer, n is a positive integer, and 2n > k.
-These figures are important for primality testing and number theory.
-Proth primes are Proth numbers that are prime.
-Proth's theorem provides a technique for determining if such numbers are primal.
-Both cryptography and mathematical study use proton numbers.
-Programmatically, they can be recognized in C++ by confirming their structure and using primality-checking algorithms such as modular arithmetic.
+Proth numbers refer to positive whole numbers following the format N = k⋅2n + 1, where k is an odd positive integer, n is a positive integer, and the value of 2n is greater than k.
+These numerical entities play a crucial role in the fields of testing for primality and number theory.
+Proth primes, on the other hand, are Proth numbers that happen to be prime.
+Proth's theorem presents a method for validating the primality of such numbers.
+Both cryptography and mathematical research heavily rely on Proth numbers.
+In terms of programming implementation, these numbers can be identified in C++ by verifying their specific structure and employing primality-checking algorithms like modular arithmetic.

-Since k is an odd positive integer and n is a positive integer, 2 n > k.
+Given that k is an odd positive integer and n is a positive integer, it can be inferred that the inequality 2n > k holds true.

 Key points: